Carnegie/UChicago scientists use Argonne’s Advanced Photon Source to find ‘superionic ice’ that could exist inside other planets

 Argonne energy scientists will simulate the charging infrastructure demand to satisfy the rising EV adoption, analyze costs and emissions to quantify expected benefits from electric chargers and vehicles and help promote the electrification ecosystem.
 They will also collaborate with Argonne environmental scientists to model energy resources in the study area.

-Researchers led by Staff Scientist Sally June Tracy at the Carnegie Institution for Science, Washington, D.C., used the capabilities of Argonne’s Advanced Photon Source (APS) to learn more about how quartz transforms when struck by meteorites, and how such impacts affect the geological makeup of planets.
+A team composed of researchers from Carnegie, Princeton University in Princeton, New Jersey, and Washington State University, Pullman used Argonne’s APS to learn more about how quartz transforms when struck by meteorites, and how such impacts affect the geological makeup of planets.